taahabz/AI-Escaperoom/README.txt

 pip install -r requirements.txt

 Run the game:
-Execute the following command to start the game: python main.py
+Execute the following command is main directory to start the game: python main.py